 SPIRIT of Santa Paula serves the community in a variety of ways.

 SPIRIT of Santa Paula is a non-profit public charity, 501c3, formed in 2002 by six local business people to do "good things" for the community.
-Little did we know that finding a homeless man dead in one of our churches on Christmas Eve 2008 would launch us in a direction we never dreamed.
+Little did we know finding a homeless man dead in one of our churches on Christmas Eve 2008 would launch us in a direction we never dreamed.

 Now a hub for service providers.
 Serving 600 meals each Wednesday evening at First Presbyterian Church (121 Davis St, Santa Paula, CA, at 5pm to 6pm).
 Schools on Wheels, Mental Health with clinicians on site, Public Health (screenings, mammograms, TB testing, education on hydrating).